 What are your plans for doing this work?

 Are you actually capable of creating the product you need to win in your market?

 On the one hand, this question has to do with your actual expertise.
 I find that most of the people who sign up for my e-mail list are bona fide experts in whatever their subject area is, not wannabes from the “I’ve read three books on the topic, so I know more than you” camp.
 Naturally, we all have to put in the effort continually to maintain and build our expertise.
-So, to the extent you haven’t already, put some time into thinking about what you will read, watch, attend, etc. to “sharpen the saw” in 2017.
+So, to the extent you haven’t already, put some time into thinking about what you will read, watch, attend, etc. to “sharpen the saw” on an ongoing basis.

 Of course, on the other hand, you have the matter of the tools and know-how necessary to create an online course.

 The good news there is that creating and selling courses is exponentially easier than it used to be.
 As you probably already know, I list a range of platform options in 15 Platforms to Publish and Sell Online Courses.

-I’ve also curated a valuable set of tools in my free Learning Revolutionary’s Toolbox (which I have been updating recently).
+I’ve also curated a valuable set of tools in my free Learning Revolutionary’s Toolbox (which I update regularly).
 You have all of these at your disposal.
 And, you can check out the big list of free online training for course creators.

 If you still feel like creating a great product is beyond your capabilities, reasonably priced help is now easier to get than ever on sites like Upwork, 99 Designs (which I used for the Learning Revolution logo), Fiverr, and a range of others that I also cover in the The Learning Revolutionary’s Toolbox.

 Basically, given your existing expertise and the huge range of free and low cost tools available as well as access to people with skills in just about any area you would need, there’s not a lot of excuse for not pulling together the means for success.